CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab2.1.md

     ![](../media/2-5.png)

-1. Select the **“X”** on the top right corner of **Just one last step** dialog to close the dialog.
+1. Select the **“X”** on the top right corner of the **Just one last step** dialog to close the dialog.
 We will not be providing these details as this is a lab environment.

     ![](../media/2-6.png)